gromacs/gromacs/docs/reference-manual/special/awh.rst

 reaction coordinate :math:`\xi` and the reference coordinate :math:`\lambda`, will differ significantly and warnings will be printed in the log file.
 One can choose :math:`k` as large as the time step supports.
-This will neccessarily increase the number of points of the discretized sampling interval :math:`I`.
+This will necessarily increase the number of points of the discretized sampling interval :math:`I`.
 In general however, it should not affect the performance of the simulation noticeably because the AWH update is implemented such that only sampled points are accessed at free